redwoodjs/redwood/docs/docs/graphql.md

 > Because both introspection and the playground share possibly sensitive information about your data model, your data, your queries and mutations, best practices for deploying a GraphQL Server call to disable these in production, RedwoodJS **, by default, only enables introspection and the playground when running in development**.
 That is when `process.env.NODE_ENV === 'development'`.

-However, there may be cases where you want to enable introspection as well as the GraphQL PLaygrouns.
+However, there may be cases where you want to enable introspection as well as the GraphQL Playground.
 You can enable introspection by setting the `allowIntrospection` option to `true` and enable GraphiQL by setting `allowGraphiQL` to `true`.

 Here is an example of `createGraphQLHandler` function with the `allowIntrospection` and `allowGraphiQL` options set to `true`: